An Ode to Autumn…

 The Food and Drink

 By October 1st, Summer salads are a thing of the past and food suddenly is a lot more interesting.
 Cosy comfort food can be healthy too.
 Swap your Summer salads for tasty soups without worrying about your waistline.
 Seasonal foods for Autumn include butternut squash, root vegetables, blackberries and apples.
 Tasty soups can be easily made with a selection of in season vegetables and meats – a soup maker is a great investment for quick, easy meals that are both delicious and nutritious.
+Check out this recipe for Warming Butternut Squash Soup.

 The star of the Autumn Season is always the Pumpkin.
 Always a big trend by October, you’ll notice them popping up in every Supermarket and not just for Halloween carving!
 The humble pumpkin can be made in to a range of delicious dishes including soups, pies and you can even emulate your favourite high street inspired pumpkin spiced coffee at home by adding syrups and autumnal spices to your home brews.